tenor and program curator

 "Stellar." - Chicago Tribune

-Wishes of health and hope in 2021 to all, and especially to new friends and collaborators of ORD Camp and UChicago's Taking the Next Step conference.
+Wishes of health and hope in 2022-23 to all, and especially to friends and collaborators of ORD Camp and UChicago's Taking the Next Step.
 In my public thinking cap my themes are religious architecture, gaming, and food, on which any musical supporters are also welcome to engage me anytime!
+Read more about 2020 for me in the Tribune here.